 It’s quick and easy to find legal services for

-You may need a child arrangements order if you can’t agree with your ex-partner how to share responsibility of your children...
+You may need a child arrangements order if you and your ex-partner can't reach an agreement about how to share responsibility of your children...

 Child maintenance payments can be arranged with your ex-partner or calculated by the Child Maintenance Service if you can't agree...

 If and your partner are separated or divorced, they may try to prevent you from seeing or having contact with your child...